-The ADS5273 has a power-down pin, referred to as PD.
+The ADS5242 has a power-down pin, referred to as PD.
 Pulling PD high causes the device to enter the power-down mode.
 In this mode, the reference and clock circuitry, as well as all the channels, are powered down.
 Device power consumption drops to less than 100mW in this mode.
 In power-down mode, the internal buffers driving REFT and REFB are tri-stated and their outputs are forced to a voltage roughly equal to half of the voltage on AVDD.
 Speed of recovery from power-down mode depends on the value of the external capacitance on the REFT and REFB pins.
 For capacitances on REFT and REFB less than 1μF, the reference voltages settle to within 1% of their steady-state values in less than 500μs.
 Individual channels can also be selectively powered down by programming registers.

-The ADS5273 also has an internal circuit that monitors the state of stopped clocks.
-If ADCLK is stopped (or if it runs at a speed less than 3MHz), this monitoring circuit generates a logic signal that puts the device in a power-down state.
-As a result, the power consumption of the device is reduced to less than 100mW when ADCLK is stopped.
-The recovery from such a power-down could take approximately 100μs; this is described in Table 2.
+The ADS5242 also has an internal circuit that monitors the state of stopped clocks.
+If ADCLK is stopped for longer than 300ns (or if it runs at a speed less than 3MHz), this monitoring circuit generates a logic signal that puts the device in a partial power-down state.
+As a result, the power consumption of the device is reduced when ADCLK is stopped.
+The recovery from such a partial power-down takes ap- proximately $100\mu s$ ; this is described in Table 2.